A guide to the Penis, Average Dick Size, Hard Ons, Foreskin, the Bell End and Frenulum.

 This is a really sensitive part of the penis because it’s packed with so many nerve endings.
 It’s very similar to the glans of the clitoris.
 The glans is all about sexual pleasure and most people with one need it to be stimulated to have great sex.
 They can feel great to be touched, stroked, licked, rubbed, sucked or buzzed with a vibrator.
 Everyone is different though, so find out for yourself what you and they like.

 Even without very much foreskin this area is still very sensitive.
 People who have been circumcised may find they might like to use lubricant to keep the skin moist and sensitive.
 Condoms can also help to act as kind of replacement foreskin too.

 This bit of skin attaches the foreskin to the glans and the shaft of the penis.
 It can be very very sensitive to touch.
 Sometimes it can be a little tight and uncomfortable when the penis is hard.
 Occasionally through rough handling, it’s possibly to damage this skin which can cause some bleeding.
 This may seem scary at the time but it usually heals itself after a couple of weeks.
-If this has happened to you, you might want to go see a doctor or have a sexual health clinic check it out for you.
-More on where to go here.
+If this has happened to you, you might want to go see a doctor or have a sexual health service check it out for you.

 There are often little spots under the penis or around the bell end.
 These are normal (they’re called papules) but if you notice anything unusual you might want to get it checked out.
 You can also get spots in the pubic hair area which are caused by in growing hairs.
 Spots (or papules) are very common but unusual lumps and bumps should be checked out in case it’s a STI (sex infection).